-- powdered sugar for topping the cakes optional
+- powdered sugar for topping the cake optional

 - Preheat the oven to 350 degrees.
-Spray two 8x5-inch loaf pans with nonstick cooking spray.
+Spray a bundt pan with nonstick cooking spray.
 If you like, dust the bottoms with cocoa powder.

 - In a large bowl, combine the cake mix, sour cream, oil, water, cinnamon, and eggs.
 Beat until well blended, about two minutes.

 - Fold in the zucchini and chocolate chips.
 Pour the batter into the prepared pan.

 - Bake for 40 to 45 minutes, or until a tester inserted comes out with a few crumbs attached.
 Cool for about 20 minutes in pan and then remove from pan and cool completely.

-- Dust the tops with powdered sugar, slice, and serve.
+- Dust the top with powdered sugar, slice, and serve.

 This post was originally published on July 18, 2008.
 It has been updated for content and clarity.